adr/madr/docs/decisions/0018-use-confirmation-as-heading.md

 ### Confirmation

-* Before next release, check that there is at least one more example.
+* Before next release; check that there is at least one example that has a "Confirmation" section.
-* Before each release, check that templates are still consistent with this decision (or update AD).
+* Before each release: check that templates and examples are still consistent with this decision (or update AD).
-* Monitor [GitHub issues](https://github.com/adr/madr/issues) for feedback on examples and template/tool change requests periodically.
+* Continuously: Monitor [GitHub issues](https://github.com/adr/madr/issues) for feedback on examples and template/tool change requests periodically.